paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 ## § 12605.
 Disbursement of educational awards
 **(a) In general** Amounts in the Trust shall be available—

-(1) to repay student loans in accordance with subsection (b) of this section;
+(1) to repay student loans in accordance with subsection (b);

-(2) to pay all or part of the cost of attendance or other educational expenses at an institution of higher education in accordance with subsection (c) of this section;
+(2) to pay all or part of the cost of attendance or other educational expenses at an institution of higher education in accordance with subsection (c);

-(3) to pay expenses incurred in participating in an approved school-to-work program in accordance with subsection (d) of this section;
+(3) to pay expenses incurred in participating in an approved school-to-work program in accordance with subsection (d);

 (4) to pay expenses incurred in enrolling in an educational institution or training establishment that is approved under chapter 36 of title 38, or other applicable provisions of law, for offering programs of education, apprenticeship, or on-job training for which educational assistance may be provided by the Secretary of Veterans Affairs; and

-(5) to pay interest expenses in accordance with regulations prescribed pursuant to subsection (e) of this section.
+(5) to pay interest expenses in accordance with regulations prescribed pursuant to subsection (e).

 **(b) Use of educational award to repay outstanding student loans**